SFe-Team-was-taken/SFE/README.md

 ### What is SFE?

 Like many members of the soundfont community, we are tired of the limitations of the ancient SoundFont format.
-So, in 2020, we launched the SFE (SF-enhanced) project, to research backwards-compatible improvements and updates to the format.
+So, in 2020, we launched the SFE (SFEnhanced) project, to research backwards-compatible improvements and updates to the format.

 To do this, we looked at many features that soundfont creators have requested, and are working on incorporating them into the SFE format.